 Credit control services (Sales Ledger) are included with factoring, and smaller businesses without financial controllers often appreciate this, because payment collections are one less thing to worry about.

 On the other hand, it’s important to remember that your customers will know you’re using a factoring provider.
 For many companies this won’t be an issue, but others will prefer confidential finance facilities where the funds are paid directly in to a client account..

-Run down quickly of : What is Factoring
+Run down quickly of : What is Invoice Finance

-What is Factoring, factoring can be a cash-flow working solution for fast-growing companies that want to speed up the cash intake to help with funding the growth and sales of the business, and focus on the next job with extra working capital at their disposal.
+What is Invoice Finance, asset based lending can be a cash-flow working solution for fast-growing companies that want to speed up the cash intake to help with funding the growth and sales of the business, and focus on the next job with extra working capital at their disposal.